NJ Field Trip Fund

 The Save Ellis Island NJ Field Trip Fund

-At Save Ellis Island, we believe these opportunities should be available to all students, regardless of their background.
-Thanks to the generous support of our Board Chair, Cathy Burke, we are proud to launch the Save Ellis Island NJ Field Trip Fund—a new initiative that makes these experiences more accessible.
-Each year, the Fund will provide two fully funded field trips—one in the fall and one in the spring—to schools in underserved communities across New Jersey.
+Thanks to the generosity of our Board Chair, Cathy Burke, we are proud to launch the Save Ellis Island NJ Field Trip Fund—a new program that brings this dream to life by providing two fully funded field trips each year (one in the fall and one in the spring) to schools in underserved communities across New Jersey.

 Priority will be given to schools that: